cdcabrera/curiosity-frontend/guidelines/adding-openshift-product.md

 1. **"What is the product id?"** - The API identifier for the product (e.g., "rhacs", "rhods")
 2. **"What is the product long, or full, name?"** - The complete display name (e.g., "Red Hat Advanced Cluster Security")
 3. **"What is the product short name?"** - The abbreviated display name (e.g., "RHACS")
-4. **"Is there an existing product variant config that matches what you want?"** - If the answer is no, ask: **"What metric needs to be displayed?"** (e.g., "Cores", "vCPUs", "Instance-hours")
+4. **"Is there an existing product variant config that matches what you want?"**
+   - If **no**: Continue to question 6
+   - If **yes**: Continue to question 5
+5. **"What existing product config matches what you want?"** - Specify which existing config to use as template (e.g., "rhacs", "rhods", "rosa")
+6. **"What metric needs to be displayed?"** - The primary metric for charts and inventory (e.g., "Cores", "vCPUs", "Instance-hours")
+7. **"Is the metric display name unique?"** - Does the technical metric need to display differently to users?
+   - If **yes**: "What should the metric display as?" (e.g., technical: "Cores" → display: "vCPUs")
+   - If **no**: Use the standard metric display name

+**Note:** Even when using an existing config as template, you should still ask about metrics since customization may be needed.

+**Important:** Questions 6 and 7 are closely related - the metric question determines the technical API metric, while the display name question determines how it appears to users.

 ## Step-by-Step Implementation